lamaranelson/article-generation/README.md

   - `createLocalMemory.mjs`: Functions for creating and managing local memory with scraped data.
   - `utilities.mjs`: Helper functions for content generation and image creation.
   - `logColoredMessages.mjs`: Utility for logging messages with color in the console.
-- `package.json`: Project metadata and dependencies.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
-- `README.md`: Documentation for the project.

 Please ensure you have the necessary environment variables set before running the project, as these are required for accessing various APIs and services.